 - Student Created Living Learning Communities

-September 5, 2012 from 11:30 a.m. to 4:00 p.m. in the Shriver Center MPR will be this year's Housing Fair.
+September 5, 2013 from 4:00 p.m. to 7:00 p.m.in the Shriver Center MPR will be this year's Housing Fair.
 This is an opportunity for you to meet local landlords, review property listings and leases.
 You should attend this event prior to signing any leases for next year (your junior year).
 Associated Student Government is sponsoring this event.
 The primary goal of this event is to prepare second year students to make an informed choice about a property that is right for them.

 Four "Mystery Bus" trips are planned for this year.
 Second year students who wish to participate will board a bus at the appointed date and time and take off for a day (or half day) long activity.
 But where are they going???
 Local points of interest.....
 With Cincinnati, Dayton and Indy close by, we'll find something fun to do.
 Last year we went to Kings Island, Dave and Busters, The Newport Aquarium and to see Shrek, The Musical.
 This event is free for students.